apache/apisix/doc/plugins/hmac-auth.md

 4. **canonical_query_string** :`canonical_query_string` is the result of encoding the `query` in the URL (`query` is the string "key1 = valve1 & key2 = valve2" after the "?" in the URL).
 5. **signed_headers_string** :`signed_headers_string` is the result of obtaining the fields specified by the client from the request header and concatenating the strings in order.

-> The coding steps are as follows:
+> The coding steps of canonical_query_string are as follows:

 * Extract the `query` item in the URL, that is, the string "key1 = valve1 & key2 = valve2" after the "?" in the URL.
 * Split the `query` into several items according to the & separator, each item is in the form of key=value or only key.
+* According to whether the uri parameter is encoded, there are two situations:
+* When `encode_uri_params` is true:
     * Encoding each item after disassembly is divided into the following two situations.
+    * When the item has only key, the conversion formula is uri_encode(key) + "=".
+    * When the item is in the form of key=value, the conversion formula is in the form of uri_encode(key) + "=" + uri_encode(value).
+Here value can be an empty string.
+    * After converting each item, sort by key in lexicographic order (ASCII code from small to large), and connect them with the & symbol to generate the corresponding canonical_query_string.
+* When `encode_uri_params` is false:
+    * Encoding each item after disassembly is divided into the following two situations.
-    * When the item has only key, the conversion formula is UriEncode(key) + "=".
+    * When the item has only key, the conversion formula is key + "=".
-    * When the item is in the form of key=value, the conversion formula is in the form of UriEncode(key) + "=" + UriEncode(value).
+    * When the item is in the form of key=value, the conversion formula is in the form of key + "=" + value.
 Here value can be an empty string.
     * After converting each item, sort by key in lexicographic order (ASCII code from small to large), and connect them with the & symbol to generate the corresponding canonical_query_string.

 > The signed_headers_string generation steps are as follows: